 At each statement of financial position date, the Company assesses whether there is any indication that any property, plant and equipment are impaired.
 The Company monitors the recoverability of these assets based on factors such as current market value, future asset utilization, business climate and future undiscounted cash flows expected to result from the use of the assets.
-An impairment is recognized if the recoverable amount, determined as the higher of an asset's fair value less cost of disposal and the discounted future cash flows generated from use and eventual disposal of an asset, is less than its carrying value.
+For the purpose of impairment testing, assets that cannot be tested individually are grouped together into the smallest group of assets that generates cash inflows from continuing use that are largely independent of the cash inflows of other assets or groups of assets (the "cash-generating unit", or "CGU").
+The level identified by the group for the purposes of testing exploration and evaluation assets and mine development cost for impairment corresponds to each mining property.
+The Group identified Revenue-Virginius Mine (Ouray CGU) and Shafter silver property (Shaft CGU) as two individual CGU.
+An impairment is recognized if the recoverable amount of an asset or its CGU, determined as the higher of an asset's fair value less cost of disposal and the discounted future cash flows generated from use and eventual disposal of an asset or its CGU, is less than its carrying value.
 When the carrying amount of an asset exceeds its recoverable amount, the asset is considered impaired and is written-down to its recoverable amount.
+Impairment losses recognized in respect of CGUs are allocated to the assets in the unit (group of units) on a pro rata basis.